LiviuCP/goToScriptsPython/README.md

 Both for visited directories and executed commands it is possible to filter the persistent history (whole content) based on a search keyword.
 The search will find all matches but only display a limited number of results on screen.
 This limitation is implemented so the displayed entries are readable and thus usable.
 By modifying a variable in the navigation_settings.py or commands_settings.py it is possible to change this limit (however I recommend keeping it low).

 Once the search results are displayed, please select the number of the required entry from the menu so it is executed/visited.
-The filtered history menus behave the same as the consolidated menus regarding usage (for example for navigation one can enter ',' before the entry number in order to visit the parent directory of the entry).
+The filtered history menus behave the same as the consolidated menus regarding usage (for example for navigation one can enter the ancestor depth suffix after the entry number in order to visit the corresponding ancestor directory of the entry - more details see section 6.7).

 The same filtering mechanism also applies to favorite directories.